ROCm/HIP/samples/README.md

 2.CMakeLists.txt can support shared and static libs of hip-rocclr runtime.

-To build a sample, type in sample folder,
+To build a sample, run in the sample folder,

-mkdir build (if build folder is missing)
+mkdir -p build && cd build

-cd build
+rm -rf * (to clear up)

+a. to build with shared libs, run

 cmake ..

+b. to build with static libs, run

+cmake -DCMAKE_PREFIX_PATH="/opt/rocm/llvm/lib/cmake" ..

+Then run,

 make

-If you want debug version, follow,
+Note that if you want debug version, add "-DCMAKE_BUILD_TYPE=Debug" in cmake cmd.

-cmake -DCMAKE_BUILD_TYPE=Debug ..